 Optical oxygen sensors are based on quenching of luminescence of dyes by oxygen.
-Typically, on the absorption of light at their absorption maxima, dye molecules exhibit long excited state lifetimes and emit radiation at longer wavelengths (fluorescence or phosphorescence).
-The excited state of the luminescent dye can be quenched by an energy transfer mechanism upon collision with oxygen molecules.
+Typically, with the absorption of light at their absorption maxima, dye molecules exhibit long, exciting state lifetimes and emit radiation at longer wavelengths (fluorescence or phosphorescence).
+The excited state of luminescent dye can be quenched by an energy transfer mechanism upon collision with oxygen molecules.
 As a result, the intensity of luminescence is reduced along with the lifetime and the degree of quenching is proportional to the oxygen concentration.
-These sensors provide an alternative to the conventional electrodes due to their fast response and minimal reactivity with the analyte (no consumption of O2).
+These sensors are a more efficient alternative to the conventional electrodes due to their fast response and minimal reactivity with the analyte (no consumption of O2).

-Our fiber optic oxygen sensors are used for the analysis of dissolved and gaseous oxygen pressure and the key to FMI highly stable oxygen sensors is that a proprietary nanoporous glass/ceramic thin film coating is used as a host matrix for sensing fluorophore element.
+Our fiber optic oxygen sensors are used for the analysis of dissolved and gaseous oxygen pressure.
+Thekey to FMI's highly stable oxygen sensor is a proprietary nanoporous glass/ceramic thin film coating that is used as a host matrix for sensing fluorophore elements.

-FMI sensors are an excellent alternative to traditional electrodes and commercially available quenched luminescence-based optical sensors and they come in different forms, shapes, and sizes – depending on your application.
+FMI sensors are an excellent alternative to traditional electrodes and commercially available quenched luminescence-based optical sensors.
+We provide a variety of forms, shapes, and sizes – depending on your application.